Accretionz/ECS179_Project/ProjectDocument.md

   - Tested implementation of the ADSR movement feature but didn't feel right for the game.
 - Week 3:
   - Meeting to discuss current progress and whether we're on track for the deadline.
 Determining which features to focus on.
+  - Organized the first progress report between the two groups and facilitated conversation
 - Week 4:
   - Implementation of a timer system and UI for the timer.
   - Used timer to increase difficulty of enemies and provide passive regen for player.
+  - Organized the second progress report between the two groups and facilitated conversation
 - Week 5:
   - Two meetings where the team got together to put together an almost finised version of the game and fix any merging problems.
   - Discuss any balancing issues that needed to be implemented for the game to feel better when playing